 "When Fanny is known to him," continued Henry, "he will doat on her.
-She is exactly the woman to do away every prejudice of such a man as the Admiral, for she is exactly such a woman as he thinks does not exist in the world.
-She is the very impossibility he would describe, if indeed he has now delicacy of language enough to embody his own ideas.
+She is exactly the woman to do away every prejudice of such a man as the Admiral, for she he would describe, if indeed he has now delicacy of language enough to embody his own ideas.
 But till it is absolutely settled-settled beyond all interference, he shall know nothing of the matter.
 No, Mary, you are quite mistaken.
 You have not discovered my business yet."

 "Well, well, I am satisfied.
 I know now to whom it must relate, and am in no hurry for the rest.
 Fanny Price! wonderful, quite wonderful!
-That Mansfield should have done so much for-that you should have found your fate in Mansfield!
+That Mansfield should have done so much for--that \you\ should have found your fate in Mansfield!
 But you are quite right; you could not have chosen better.
-There is not a better girl in the world, and you do not want for fortune; and as to her connections, they are more than good.
+There is not a better girl in the world, and you do not want for fortune; and as to her connexions, they are more than good.
 The Bertrams are undoubtedly some of the first people in this country.
 She is niece to Sir Thomas Bertram; that will be enough for the world.
 But go on, go on.
 Tell me more.
 What are your plans?
 Does she know her own happiness?"
+"What are you waiting for?"